silx-kit/silx/doc/source/modules/gui/plot/dev.rst

 :mod:`.PlotWidget` and :mod:`.PlotWindow` provides the user API.
 :class:`PlotWidget` is a Qt widget (actually a :class:`QMainWindow`) displaying a 1D, 2D plot area.
 It provides different interaction modes.
-:class:`PlotWindow` is a Qt widget (actually a :class:`QMainWindow`) which adds a set of toolbars and associated functionalities to :class:`PlotWidget`.
+:class:`PlotWindow` is a Qt widget (actually a :class:`QMainWindow`) which adds a set of toolbar buttons and associated functionalities to :class:`PlotWidget`.
+The toolbar QActions are implemented in :class:`PlotActions`.

 :mod:`.Plot`, :mod:`.PlotEvents` and :mod:`.PlotInteraction` implement the plotting API regardless of the rendering backend and regardless of its integration in Qt.
 The plotting API in defined in :mod:`.Plot`.